Shawn (album): Release and promotion

 Shawn was released on November 15, 2024, via Island Records.
 Its release date was initially October 18, but was reprogrammed.
-It was issued via streaming, digital download, cassette, CD, and two vinyl LP variants.
-Pre-orders began on July 31, 2024, the day the album was officially announced.
 On the same date, the track listing was also unveiled.
 The singer also shared a trailer for the album featuring "Isn't That Enough", in which he can be seen at a campfire surrounded by friends playing guitar and singing the song.
 Two singles were released in August: the lead "Why Why Why" and "Isn't That Enough".

 To promote Shawn, Mendes embarked on an intimate concert tour of theatre shows throughout the places he recorded the album.
 Billed as "for friends and family only", its selected venues hold between 2,000 and 3,000 attendees.
 The concerts started in Woodstock, New York at the Bearsville Theater on August 8, 2024, coinciding with the date of his birthday and the release of the first singles from the album, and concluded in Seattle on October 24, 2024.
 The set list of the shows contains the songs off Shawn "from top to bottom".
 Mendes performed "Nobody Knows" at the 2024 MTV Video Music Awards, which was released as the album's third single on September 12, 2024.
 It was followed by "Heart of Gold" on November 1.

 Shawn was further supported by a concert film titled Shawn Mendes: For Friends and Family Only (A Live Concert Film), which premiered on November 14, 2024, the day before the album's release.
 It was filmed at the Bearsville Theatre in Woodstock, New York and features footage of Mendes explaining the inspiration behind each song on the album.
 A live performance of the track "The Mountain" was uploaded to Mendes' YouTube channel on November 15.